-- A. Permit Sonoma Fire Prevention Division, in coordination with Cal Fire and several local Fire Districts, are in the midst of conducting seasonal outreach, education, and inspections for compliance with defensible space/hazardous fuels reduction regulations, and will perform abatement as necessary.
+Permit Sonoma Fire Prevention Division, in coordination with Cal Fire and several local Fire Districts, are in the midst of conducting seasonal outreach, education, and inspections for compliance with defensible space/hazardous fuels reduction regulations and will perform abatement as necessary.
 However, neither Cal FIRE nor the Fire Districts do abatement; therefore, Sonoma County will do abatements as necessary within the allocated budget based on seasonal timing as permitted.
 Inspections are performed by Cal FIRE in the State Responsibility Area (SRA), while Local Fire Districts may perform inspections in both the SRA and/or in the Local Responsibility Area (LRA) based on inspection areas identified in conjunction with the County of Sonoma Fire Prevention Division.
+Additional details about the County's program are accessible online at:

+https://sonomacounty.ca.gov/PRMD/Fire-Prevention/Vegetation-Management-Services/Hazardous-

-Additional details about the County's program are accessible online at: <a href="https://sonomacounty.ca.gov/PRMD/Fire-Prevention/Vegetation-Management-Services/Hazardous-https://sonomacounty.ca.gov/PRMD/Fire-Prevention/Vegetation-Management-Services/Hazardous-https://sonomacounty.ca.gov/PRMD/Fire-Prevention/Vegetation-Management-Services/Hazardous- - B. Sonoma County staff working with our Fire District partners has a goal to perform up to 4,400 inspections, including complaints, in the proposed budget.
+Sonoma County staff working with our Fire District partners has a goal to perform up to 4,400 inspections, including complaints and re-inspections, in the proposed budget.
 In 2019, Sonoma County and the local Fire District partners conducted a total of 2,993 inspections.

 Cal Fire has advised they will perform some level of physical inspections.
-Due to the COVID-19 emergency, Cal Fire has not yet set a final goal for 2020.
+Due to the COVID-19 emergency, Cal Fire has set a goal of 2,500 for 2020.
 In 2019, CAL FIRE performed 3,851 inspections.